-The church and rectory were built in 1848 in the Gothic Revival Style and the sprawling aspect of the buildings surrounded by greenery, roses of many colors, begonias, dogwood trees, and irises offer a welcome respite.
+The church and rectory were built in 1848 in the Gothic Revival Style and the sprawling aspect of the buildings surrounded by greenery, hydrangea, roses of many colors, begonias, dogwood trees, and irises offer a welcome respite.
 In winter, the holly trees sporting brilliant red berries are especially pretty when it snows.

 “An Episcopal Church in the Anglo-Catholic tradition and committed to serving God’s people on the margins of society,” St. Marks welcomes all, and rector Sean Mullen is warm, witty and kind, and typically accompanied by his two yellow labs.
 The inside of the church is also quite beautiful and though I’m not religious I have enjoyed many free classical music concerts there on Sunday afternoons in the Spring when Curtis Institute students hold recitals.

 On the website you will find a fascinating history and tour of the building and grounds.
 Check also for hours for mass, visiting the church, etc. Of course, you can see the gardens at any time.
 I prefer dusk.